cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 }
 ```

-The denomination trace info only needs to be updated when token is received, in both scenarios:
+The denomination trace info only needs to be updated when token is received:

-- Sender is **sink** chain: Store the received denomination, i.e in the [example](#example) above,
-  during step 4, when chain `C` receives the `B/A/denom`.
-As there the trimmed trace info is
-  already known by the chain we don't need to store it (i.e `C/B/A/denom`).
+- Receiver is **source** chain: The receiver created the token and must have the trace lookup already stored (if necessary _ie_ native token case wouldn't need a lookup).
-- Sender is **source** chain: Store the received info.
-For example, during step 1, when chain `B` receives `A/denom`.
+- Receiver is **not source** chain: Store the received info.
+For example, during step 1, when chain `B` receives `transfer/channelToA/denom`.

 ```golang
 // OnRecvPacket